squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

     If :g:`n(i) = n(j)` then :g:`i = j`.
 This is checked on all name
     equality entailed by the current context.

-.. tact:: eqtrace
-   :name: eqtrace

-    Add term constraints resulting from timestamp and index equalities.

-    Whenever :g:`i=j` or :g:`ts=ts'`, we can substitute one by another in the other terms.

 .. tact:: executable @term
    :name: executable